← Back to ResourcesBreed Guides

 What is MDR1 in Border Collies and why does it matter?

-MDR1 (Multi-Drug Resistance gene 1) is the most important Border Collie health issue every Calgary owner must know about.
+MDR1 (Multi-Drug Resistance gene 1) is the most important Border Collie health consideration every Calgary owner should know about.
 It changes how your dog responds to common veterinary medications.

-• Loperamide (Imodium) — fatal in MDR1-affected dogs given for diarrhea
+• Loperamide (Imodium): can be fatal in MDR1-affected dogs given for diarrhoea.

-Symptoms of MDR1 toxicity: tremors, ataxia (drunken walk), excessive drooling, blindness, seizures, coma, death within hours.
+Symptoms of MDR1 toxicity: tremors, ataxia (drunken walk), excessive drooling, blindness, seizures, coma, and death within hours of exposure.

-Testing: $40–$80 at Embark Vet, Wisdom Panel, or Washington State University.
-Test every Calgary BC adopter within the first month of adoption.
-Even if a previous owner says “she's fine on heartworm meds,” that only confirms low-dose ivermectin tolerance, not full MDR1 status.
+Testing: commonly $40 to $80 at Embark, Wisdom Panel, or directly through Washington State University.
+Test every Calgary Border Collie within the first month of adoption.
+Even if a previous owner says “she’s fine on heartworm meds,” that only confirms low-dose ivermectin tolerance, not full MDR1 status.

 What is Collie Eye Anomaly (CEA)?

-CEA is a Border Collie-relatively-common genetic eye condition affecting development of the choroid (the layer that nourishes the retina). ~25–30% of BCs carry the mutation; ~5–10% are affected.
+CEA is a well-documented Border Collie genetic eye condition affecting development of the choroid (the layer that nourishes the retina).
+The American Kennel Club lists CEA among recommended health screenings for the breed.

 Severity ranges from mild (no functional vision impact, only detectable on eye exam) to severe (retinal detachment, vision loss).
 Most affected dogs have mild CEA with normal vision throughout life.

-Symptoms: typically appear by age 6–12 weeks.
-Severe CEA causes progressive vision loss; ~5–10% of affected dogs develop retinal detachment by age 3–7.
+Symptoms: typically appear by age 6 to 12 weeks.
+Severe CEA causes progressive vision loss, and a smaller subset of affected dogs develop retinal detachment in early adulthood.

 Diagnosis:

-• Pediatric ophthalmologist exam at 6–12 weeks — the golden window for assessment
+• Pediatric ophthalmologist exam at 6 to 12 weeks: the golden window for assessment.

-Treatment: no curative treatment for CEA; severe cases with retinal detachment may benefit from specialty surgery (rare, $3,000–$5,000+).
+Treatment: no curative treatment for CEA.
+Severe cases with retinal detachment may benefit from specialty surgery, which is rare and runs in the thousands of dollars.

-CEA is autosomal recessive — both parents must be carriers or affected to produce affected puppies.
-Calgary BC adopters: ask the rescue if eye DNA test or pediatric eye exam was done.
-If unknown, schedule a Calgary specialty ophthalmology exam ($150–$300) within the first 6 months — confirms baseline vision status and detects any other Collie-related eye conditions.
+CEA is autosomal recessive: both parents must be carriers or affected to produce affected puppies.
+Calgary BC adopters: ask the rescue whether an eye DNA test or pediatric eye exam was done.
+If unknown, schedule a Calgary specialty ophthalmology exam within the first 6 months.
+That confirms baseline vision status and detects any other Collie-related eye conditions.
+Consult your vet for personalised screening recommendations.

 What is Trapped Neutrophil Syndrome (TNS)?

-TNS is a Border Collie-specific genetic immune disorder that is fatal in affected puppies, typically by age 4–6 months.
+TNS is a Border Collie-specific genetic immune disorder that is fatal in affected puppies, typically by 4 to 6 months of age.
 Affected puppies cannot release neutrophils (white blood cells) from the bone marrow.

-Symptoms appear by age 4–6 weeks: failure to thrive, recurrent infections, lethargy, fever, narrow skull (the appearance of a “domed” or pointed head), poor coat quality, lameness from joint infections.
+Symptoms appear by 4 to 6 weeks: failure to thrive, recurrent infections, lethargy, fever, narrow skull (a “domed” or pointed head), poor coat quality, and lameness from joint infections.

-DNA testing is widely available ($150–$200 at Embark Vet, Wisdom Panel, or breed-specific labs).
-Ethical Border Collie breeders test ALL breeding parents for TNS — affected x carrier breedings produce affected puppies; carrier x carrier produces 25% affected.
+DNA testing is widely available (commonly $150 to $200 at Embark, Wisdom Panel, or breed-specific labs).
+Ethical Border Collie breeders test all breeding parents for TNS.
+Carrier-to-carrier breedings produce affected puppies at the standard recessive ratio.

-For Calgary BC adopters: TNS-affected puppies are extremely rare in rescues (most don't survive long enough to enter adoption).
-If you're adopting an adult BC, TNS is essentially ruled out — affected dogs don't live to adulthood.
-If you're considering buying a puppy from a breeder, verify TNS DNA testing on both parents.
-ABCA-registered working-line breeders typically test; backyard breeders and pet store puppies often don't.
+For Calgary BC adopters: TNS-affected puppies are extremely rare in rescues, because most do not survive long enough to enter adoption.
+If you are adopting an adult Border Collie, TNS is essentially ruled out.
+If you are considering buying a puppy from a breeder, verify TNS DNA testing on both parents.
+ABCA-registered working-line breeders typically test; backyard breeders and pet-store puppies often do not.

 How common is epilepsy in Border Collies?